Kavitate/Cryptic-Whisper-Discord-Bot/README.md

 Because the bot converts all text to emojis, it also makes the text unsearchable within Discord.

-Since this repo is public, it's OBVIOUSLY a good idea to swap the emojis out with whichever ones you want to use to ensure it can't be easily decoded.
+Since this repo is public, it's OBVIOUSLY a good idea to change the encoding and swap the emojis out with whichever ones you want to use to ensure it can't be easily decoded.

 ## Variables
 Prior to using the bot, the following variable must be changed in the `config.json` file: